MicrosoftDocs/SupportArticles-docs/support/windows-server/networking/dns-registration-behavior-when-dhcp-server-manages-dynamic-dns-updates.md

 You have an infrastructure that uses Windows Dynamic Host Configuration Protocol (DHCP) clients and Microsoft DHCP servers to assign and manage IP addresses.
 On the DHCP server, you've selected **Enable DNS dynamic updates according to the settings below** and **Always dynamically update DNS records**.
 In this configuration, you expect the DHCP server to manage dynamic DNS updates for A records and PTR records.
 However, you observe that both the client and the server create DNS records.
 Depending on your configuration, this behavior has the following effects:

 - If you've configured the DNS zones for **Nonsecure and secure** dynamic updates, you see the DHCP server create records, and then the DHCP client deletes and recreates the same records.
 - If you've configured the DNS zones for **Secure only** dynamic updates, DNS records might become inconsistent.
-Both the DHCP server and the DHCP client create records, but the DHCP server cannot update records that the DHCP client created.
-Conversely, the DHCP client cannot update records that the DHCP server created.
+Both the DHCP server and the DHCP client create records, but the DHCP server can't update records that the DHCP client created.
+Conversely, the DHCP client can't update records that the DHCP server created.

 ## Cause